nashsclay/Flexinodes/README.md

 This will allow you to edit your masternode's wallet (not your computer's wallet).
 You can also you this command after the setup to fix if you input the incorrect MN key.
 Once open and done making changes, press Ctrl + o then Enter to save changes, then Ctrl + x to exit.
 Then run the legiond stop to restart the MN.

-> nano ~/.Legion/Legion.conf<br />
+> nano ~/.flexinodes/flexinodes.conf<br />

-This is where your legiond file is saved to
+This is where your flexinodesd file is saved to
 > cd /usr/local/bin<br />